jamesjonesmath/canvancement/quizzes/quizwiz/README.md

     * The *Difference* between the number of items correctly answered and the number of items incorrectly answered.
 This is sometimes called *right minus wrong* method and is similar to Canvas' method except Canvas assigns the points based on the number of correct responses and this method bases it on the total number of available responses.
 * Can regrade *Fill-in-Multiple-Blanks* questions using the *All or Nothing* technique of no partial credit.
 Canvas currently grades these questions based on the percentage of item that are correctly answered.
 * Can regrade *Multiple-Dropdowns" questions usingthe *All or Nothing* technique of no partial credit.
 Canvas currently grades these questions based on the percentage of item that are correctly answered.
 * Can assign zero points to any unanswered *Essay* or *File Upload* quiz questions.
-Although this was listed as a speed enhancement, it still changes the default grading of Canvas so it is listed here as well.
+Although this was listed as a speed enhancement, it still changes the default grading of Canvas and so it is listed here as well.
 * Can assign full points to any answered, but ungraded, *Essay* or *File Upload* quiz questions.
 This is another speed enhancement that regrades and provides a button.

 # References